kiwiFaL/kiwifal.github.io/_posts/2025-05-20-verification-by-inspection-in-do-178c.md

 3. **[Review](/wiki/verification-methods/#1-reviews)** - Appropriate for checking conformance to standards and completeness
 4. **Inspection** - Last resort, only when the above methods cannot be applied

 Remember: Test is Best.
 If you can test it, you should test it.
-If you cant test rewrite the requirement so you can.
+If you can't test it, rewrite the requirement so you can.
 Almost all SW requirements should be verifiable by a software test.
 For Level A software, this includes achieving [MC/DC coverage](/wiki/mc-dc-coverage/).

 ## Conclusion